-- 2. If the battery runs out of power, attach the ac power adapter to recharge the battery. - 3.
-If the battery is charged but the computer does not run, replace the battery with a new one. - Problem: The system does not respond, and I cannot turn off the computer.
+- 1. If the battery runs out of power, attach the ac power adapter to recharge the battery. - 2.
+If the battery is charged but the computer does not run, have the computer serviced. - Problem: The system does not respond, and I cannot turn off the computer.

 Solution: Turn off the computer by pressing and holding the power button for four seconds or more.
-If the computer still does not respond, remove the ac power adapter and the battery.